MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/ax-2012-features-not-implemented-but-not-deprecated.md

 <tr class="odd">
 <td>General budget reservations</td>
-<td>This document is sometimes referred to as a commitment.
+<td>Thw General budget reservations document is sometimes referred to as a commitment.
 Public sector entities often use this document to set aside or earmark budgeted funds so that they aren't available for other purposes.
 This functionality will be added in a future update.</td>
 <td>Not implemented</td></tr>

 <tr class="even">
-<td><strong>Graphics</strong> tab in the <strong>Fixed asset value model</strong> and <strong>Depreciation book profile</strong> forms</td>
+<td><strong>Graphics</strong> tab on the <strong>Fixed asset value model</strong> and <strong>Depreciation book profile</strong> pages</td>
 <td>The chart shows the depreciation, accumulated depreciation, and net book value over time.
 Users can click the <strong>Data</strong> tab to view more detailed information than the chart shows.
 This chart will be redesigned in a future update.</td>
 <td>Not implemented</td>
 </tr>